marcdomain/Fast-Food-Fast/README.md

 - Admin can get a Specific order<br/>
 - Admin can process a specific order <br>
 - Admin can cancel a specific order <br>
-- Delete a specific order
+- Admin can complete a specific order
 <br/>

 ## API Endpoints